 - According to JoCrap, Wizards only need Fireballs, Warlocks are Eldritch Blast dispensers on legs, Paladins should just disregard spellcasting and SMITE! everything.

-- Alter-Ego Acting: Jo frequently makes clear that his crass and aggressive JoCrap character is in fact a character separate from his regular "JoCat" self.
-Occasionally in the D&D guides, he depicts both representations of himself as conflicting characters.
+- Alter-Ego Acting: JoCat frequently makes it clear that his crass and aggressive JoCrap character is in fact a character, separate from JoCat's regular self.
+Occasionally in the D&D guides, he depicts both representations of himself as conflicting people.

-- The Artifact: Even after A Crap Guide to Monster Hunter ended and the series started branching out into other games, JoCrap remained the same, decked out in ridiculous Hunter gear and worshipping his Sword and Shield.
-The Wiggler head is just too iconic of him at this point, plus there's endless hilarity to be found in a huge burly guy in assless chaps and a plush snake for a head playing tabletop games.
+- The Artifact: Even after A Crap Guide to Monster Hunter ended and the series started branching out into other games, JoCrap's look remained the same, decked out in ridiculous Hunter gear and worshiping his Sword and Shield.
+The only time it's ever changed is the Crap Guides to FFXIV, in which JoCrap's head is replaced with a Fat Chocobo mask for the in-game footage.